 So this week we stopped looking at markets and started looking at individuals.
+At people like you.

-What does institutional-scale output from one person actually look like?
+Institutional-scale output from one person

 Base44.
 Solo founder.
 Six months from start to $80 million exit.
 We read that three times.